edb-rs/edb/DEV.md

 This comprehensive guide provides everything you need to develop, test, and contribute to the Ethereum Debugger (EDB) project.

+*This development guide was crafted with Claude with Love ❤️*

 ## 🛠️ Prerequisites

 ### System Requirements